surajadhikari3/Self-notes/Project_prep/Jun 30.md

 ✅ Result: The data consumer group now sees the full dashboard with charts in their Databricks SQL workspace, based on governed Gold-layer data.

 ---

-Would you like a simple diagram of this Step 8 API-based flow, or a Postman collection to test all endpoints?